Site icon Cafe Serre

 6. Pour immediately to prevent over-extraction.

-• Cup Profile: Full body, rich flavor, some sediment, often lower acidity.
+• Cup Profile: Full body, rich flavor, some sediment, often lower acidity, characteristic of specialty French Press coffee.

 The AeroPress is a highly versatile and portable brewer that can produce a range of coffee styles, from espresso-like concentrates to full-bodied filter coffee.
-It uses air pressure to force water through a bed of coffee, resulting in a clean cup with minimal sediment due to its paper filter.
+It uses air pressure to force water through a bed of coffee, resulting in a clean cup with minimal sediment due to its paper filter, making it a favorite for customizable specialty coffee.

 • Equipment: AeroPress, AeroPress filter, fine to medium-fine ground coffee, hot water, stirrer.